GCDigitalFellows/GCDRI_databases/dboutline.md

 ###Building tables
 The next step is to create tables to hold your data.
 From here onwards, we are going to execute database queries using the SQL editor, so you can get used to SQL syntax.

-1. Open the SQL editor: go to “Tools” and click on “Open SQL editor”.

 The syntax for creating a table in SQLite is:

 `CREATE TABLE [table_name] ( [field_name] [data type] [constraints] )`